FAQ

 • Precision Required: Installing a carbon fiber hood demands accuracy to ensure proper fit and function.

-• Expertise with Adjustments: Professionals are skilled in making necessary modifications without compromising the hood's integrity.
+• Expertise with Adjustments: Professionals know how to make modifications without compromising the hood's integrity.

 Common Adjustments During Installation:

-• Issue: The pre-drilled holes may not align perfectly with your vehicle's windshield nozzles.
+• Issue: Pre-drilled holes may not align perfectly with your vehicle's windshield nozzles.

-• Issue: The underside heat shield might not align correctly with the new hood.
+• Issue: The underside heat shield might not align with the hood or may not fit the new design.

-• Issue: The hood latch may not align, causing closure issues.
+• Issue: Hood latch misalignment may cause closure issues.

-• Solution: Adjust the latch mounting holes for better alignment and smooth operation.
+• Solution: Adjust the latch mounting holes for better alignment.
+In some cases, enlarging the mounting holes may be necessary to allow additional adjustment and ensure smooth operation of the latch.

-Note: These adjustments are standard and do not indicate any defects with the hood.
+Note: These adjustments are standard and do not indicate defects with the hood.

 Transferring Essential Components